LOADING ...

 One day when she had to do,

-She cut her baby in two,
+She cut her brother in two,

-And served him up as an stew,
+And him up as an irish stew,

-And the neighbors in, -bors in,
+And invited the neighbors in, in,

-Invited the in.
+the neighbors in.

 rickety-tickety-tin,